imraan1901/Karatsuba-Multiplication/README.md

 ## Description
 This program multiplies two number faster than naive multipication which takes O(n<sup>2</sup>).
-Includes the version with dynamic programming in Karatsuba-Multiplication-Dynamic-Programming.ipynb and shows the speed difference between the recursive only versions and the dynamic programming version.
+Includes the version with dynamic programming in Karatsuba-Multiplication-Dynamic-Programming.ipynb and shows the speed difference between the recursive only version and the dynamic programming version.

 ## Use
 Multiplication of two numbers.